 You might also like: How to Complete Your Priority Task List Every Day

-Commit to Your Systems
+Commit to Your Routines

 Once you have you have chosen and designed your systems, the last step is to commit to following your system.
 A system is just a plan, but with no action it’s a just a plan and a wish.
 Your systems will not help you if you don’t commit to following them and fully implementing them.